byronrwth/Udacity-SelfDrivingCar-ND-Term1/ComputerVision/CarND-Adavanced-Lane-P4/README.md

 #### 7. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `advanced-lanes-P4.ipynb`, after using 2nd polynomial I get (x,y) pairs for left and right lanes, then I draw color between them, then calls warpPerspective to draw the colored zone back to original image.
+I implemented this step in my code in `advanced-lanes-P4.ipynb`, after using 2nd polynomial I get (x,y) pairs for left and right lanes, then I draw color between them, then calls warpPerspective to draw the colored zone back to original image.
 Here is an example of my result on a test image:

 ![][image12]